OpenAI's Sam Altman Is Ready for His Second Act at Microsoft

 Microsoft had a strong quarter ending in September, suggesting the company’s investments in gen AI were starting to positively impact revenue.
 In addition to integrating gen AI features across its devices, Microsoft expanded AI-powered advertising in its search business on Bing.

-Still, advertisers are yet to see a material lift on query volume in Bing after Microsoft launched the generative experience, according to Aaron Levy, vp of paid search at Tinuiti.
+Still, advertisers are yet to see a material lift in query volume in Bing after Microsoft launched the generative experience, according to Aaron Levy, vp of paid search at Tinuiti.

 “I see this as a long-term advantage for Microsoft as they’ll now be able to develop on their terms, without the oversight from a non-profit board,” he said.
 “Azure will provide an arguably unlimited supply of computing power, and they’ll be able to develop the search experience in tandem with the model itself.”